prasanna-2001/SF-SOLID-Principles/README.md

 In the Folder structure : Instead of creating a single class to get ata for all the different users create through "CombinedGetDataClass"
 Created :1.
 "GetDataInterface" and interface with "getData()" Method.
 2. Created different implementation classes like GetDatForCEO 3. created service class which calls respective implementation class.
+And a controller class GetDataController which will be used to get data.